MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Introduction

 To address these challenges, we propose a novel architecture, MindDrive, a VLA model for autonomous driving via online reinforcement learning, as shown in Fig.~\ref{fig: introduction} (c).
-MindDrive transforms the action space from trajectories into language-based decisions by dynamically mapping, significantly improving exploration efficiency while using trajectory rewards to reinforce the model's reasoning in online reinforcement learning.
-Specifically, MindDrive consists of two homogeneous LLMs that differ only in their respective LoRA adapters~\cite{hu2021lora}.
+MindDrive transforms the action space from continuous trajectories into discrete language-based decisions by dynamically mapping, significantly improving exploration efficiency while using trajectory rewards to reinforce the model's reasoning in online reinforcement learning.
+Specifically, MindDrive consists of two experts initialized from the same LLM and differing only in their respective LoRA adapters~\cite{hu2021lora}.
 One LLM acts as a Decision Expert, responsible for making reasonable decisions based on the current scenario, while the other serves as an Action Expert, establishing a dynamic mapping from the reasoning result to continuous trajectories.
 MindDrive first leverages IL to establish a one-to-one correspondence between the meta-actions inferred by the Decision Expert and the multi-modal trajectories output by the Action Expert.
-The high-quality driving trajectories output by the Action Expert provide reasonable and human-style candidates for online reinforcement learning.
-Subsequently, we utilize online reinforcement learning to refine the Decision Expert, allowing it to learn how to make the correct decision by sampling different trajectories and receiving corresponding reward signals from the online interactive environment.
+The high-quality driving trajectories generated by the Action Expert provide reasonable, human-style candidates for online reinforcement learning.
+Subsequently, we leverage action trajectory feedback within an online reinforcement learning framework to refine the Decision Expert, allowing it to learn optimal policies by sampling diverse trajectories and receiving corresponding rewards from the interactive environment.

 Meanwhile, to enable model exploration and training in a dynamic, interactive environment, we introduce an online closed-loop reinforcement learning framework for autonomous driving VLA models, built upon the CARLA simulator~\cite{dosovitskiy2017carla}.
-We define explicit signals for task success and failure, and partition the online reinforcement learning process into data collection and training phases.
+We define explicit signals for task success and failure, and partition the online reinforcement learning process into data-collection and training phases.
 During collection, we compute and cache scene tokens for each frame, which serve as compact state representations.
-This pre-computation step reduces memory buffer overhead, enables large-batch training, and allows the entire process to be formulated as a standard Markov Decision Process ~\cite{puterman1990markov}.
+This pre-computation step reduces memory buffer overhead, enables large-batch training, and allows the entire process to be formulated as a standard Markov Decision Process~\cite{puterman1990markov}.